INNVTV/Azure-EventGrid-Microservices/README.md

 # Azure EventGrid Microservices
-A proof of concept showcasing Azure EventGrid communication between two microservices (publisher/subscriber) as well as a message queue that is read by a validator:
+A proof of concept showcasing Azure EventGrid communication between two microservices (publisher/subscriber) as well as a message queue that is read by a validator.

-### **Publisher:** Sends messages to Event Grid (Console).

-### **Subscriber:** Subscribes to and acts upon received events via webhook.
-Sends a message to a storage queue for the validator to pick up (WebApi).

-### **Validator:** Checks message queue to verify that events are flowing through the system.

-# Architecture
-Here is the archtecture of the composed microservices:

 ![Architecture](https://github.com/INNVTV/Azure-EventGrid-Microservices/blob/master/_docs/imgs/architecture.png)

+# Publisher:
+A console app that sends test notifications to Event Grid topics in batches on a set schedule.

+# Subscriber:
+A web api that subscribes to and acts upon received events via webhooks.
+Once a notification is received it sends a message to a storage queue for the validator to pick up.

+# Validator:
+A consol app that polls the storage queue using an exponential backoff strategy.
+Verifies that events are flowing through the system and writes final output to the console.

 # Running Sample:
 Update the .env file with your Azure Event Grid settings